 AS/NZS 3838 1998, 2003 or 2006

-Hats marked BSEN 1384 or EN1384 are no longer recommended
+Hats marked BSEN 1384 or EN1384 are no longer permitted

-No recording device is permitted (e.g. hat cameras) as they may have a negative effect on the performance of the hat in the event of a fall.
+No recording device is permitted (e.g. hat cameras, body cameras) as they may have a negative effect on the performance of safety equipment in the event of a fall.

 BODY PROTECTORS: We do not make the use of body protectors compulsory, except for all Cross Country riding, Trec PTV phase and Arena Eventing whether it be training or competing.
 Body Protectors must meet BETA Level 3 standard 2009 (purple label).
-If a rider chooses to wear an air jacket it must only be used in addition to a normal body protector.
+If a rider chooses to wear an air jacket it must only be used in addition to a normal body protector in these situations.

 The main show rules are listed below.
-Additional rules and information is also listed for Dressage, Show Jumping, Trec and Arena Eventer Trials:
+Additional rules and information is also listed for Dressage, Show Jumping, Trec and Arena Eventer Trials sections/Links.